miriamkos/rdm-configurable-content-donders/content_managers.md

-# Configurable content for the Donders Repository portal
+# Managing the configurable content of the Donders Repository portal

-This is the repository for managing DI-specific controlled vocabularies, naming schemes and references to external resources that map terms and names onto meanings and definitions.

-In the implementation of the Donders Repository portal, configurable contents are decoupled from the codes.
-This allows content editors (e.g. the data stewards) to modify informations on the portal, such as policy, links to documentations, without the need of developers updating the code.
-It also provides certain level of customise-ability of the portal for different research institutions.
+The Donders Repository portal separates the configurable contents from the code.
+This allows content editors (e.g. the data stewards) to modify text that appears on the portal (e.g. information, policies, links to documentations) without the need of developers updating the code.
+It also allows different research institutions to customize their specific portal.

 This repository has two branches, the _master_ and the _release_.
-They serve different purposes in the following workflow from editing the contents to applying changes online.
+They serve different purposes in the following workflow from editing the contents to managing how these changes appear online.

 ## The workflow